Guidelines and FAQs

 How to apply

-• Probation Officers should download an Application Form via their intranet.
+• Probation Officers should use the link provided via your intranet.

-• A stamped or franked self-addressed envelope for the relevant office is required with each application and all subsequent correspondence.
+• If you are submitting a written application form, a stamped or franked self-addressed envelope for the relevant office is required with each application and all subsequent correspondence.

-• All applications should be typed or hand printed in block capitals.
+• All written applications should be typed or hand printed in block capitals.

-• On no account may this application form be given to clients.
+• On no account may the link to the application form be given to clients.

 • Failure to apply any of the above instructions will render an application void.